stat6250-s17/course-questions-wiki/week-04/README.md

 - Question (aoneill2-stat6250): Can BY statements be used in other commands besides PROC MEANS?
 - *Question* (yren10−stat6250): Can BY-group processing be mixed with indexed and sorted?
 - Question (meisenbach-stat6250): When is it preferable to use BY instead of CLASS?
+- *Question* (lwang30-stat6250) : Which procedure should be performed prior to the BY group processing in *proc means* ?
+- *Answer* (lwang30-stat6250) : The data should be sorted by *proc sort* statement first before BY group processing is performed in *proc means*.

 [Course Textbook Chapter 8, Problem 7]